-We are currently developing a shoot apical meristem-based grapevine regeneration system for faster, more efficient production of transgenic plants.
-We have initiated experiments with solid medium to study the effect of the cytokinin benzyladenine (BA) and the auxin 2,4-Dichlorophenoxyacetic acid (2,4-D) on somatic embryogenesis of TS and '101-14', and '1103-P' rootstocks.
 Transgenic rootstocks have been proposed as the best strategy to develop PD-resistant grapevines.
 However, current transformation protocols use embryogenic callus lines developed from anther culture for transformation and available cultures do not include rootstock genotypes currently used by growers in California.
 Also, current callus lines have been in culture for a long time and fresh new cultures must be selected, a task limited to a single season each year.
-This research seeks to overcome this seasonal limitation by developing a transformation system using a SAM, a starting material that is available year-round.
+This research seeks to overcome this seasonal limitation by developing a transformation system using SAM, as initial explant material that is available year-round.
+We are currently developing a shoot apical meristembased grapevine regeneration system for faster, more efficient production of transgenic grapevine plants.
+We have initiated experiments with solid medium to study the effect of the cytokinin benzyladenine (BA) and the auxin 2,4-Dichlorophenoxyacetic acid (2,4-D) on somatic embryogenesis of TS and '101-14', and '1103-P' rootstocks.
+We have obtained '101-14'callus, '101-14' embryos and "1103-P' callus from soot apical meristems..